Mobile Sports Massage In York – Expert Therapy At Home

 3D anatomical diagram highlighting the erector spinae muscle group, illustrating the clinical focus of remedial massage therapy in York.

-Muscles Targeted In A Sports Massage For Lower Back Pain
+The Muscles I Target In A Sports Massage For Lower Back Pain

 This article has highlighted the quadratus lumborum (QL), the erector spinae and the gluteus medius muscles as major contributors to lower back pain.
-But where exactly are they and how will a sports massage for lower back pain help?
+But where exactly are they and how will my sports massage help your lower back pain?

 The Quadratus Lumborum (QL) And Erector Spinae